-2.4 Routine Aircraft Maintenance Prohibited On-site Routine aircraft maintenance activities, including fueling, shall not occur on the property.
+Significant rRoutine aircraft maintenance activities, including fueling, shall occur only at designated aircraft maintenance facilities and shall not occur on the property.

 3.0 COMPLIANCE WITH OTHER DEPARTMENTS AND AGENCIES

 Project conditions of approval include all of the following County, Divisions, Departments and Agency(ies) requirements.
 The permittee shall comply with all applicable building codes, zoning standards, and requirements of County Divisions, Departments and Agencies at the time of submittal and may be subject to change.
 Without limiting the force of those other requirements which may be applicable, the following are incorporated by reference as enumerated herein: